FallenTech/streaming-s3/Readme.md

 ## Version 0.4 and 0.3.x Changes
-Starting from version 0.4 onwards you can pass in an object that is used to configure the underlying the aws-sdk.
+Starting from version 0.4 onwards you can pass in an object that is used to configure the underlying aws-sdk.
 This can contain **region** and other parameters.

 * Old Constructor (Still supported)
 ```js